Peel Cathedral: History

 The cathedral has a dean and chapter.
 Until 15 October 2011, the Bishop of Sodor and Man was dean ex officio, but on that date the vicar of the parish became dean ex officio; this is thought to have been the historical arrangement from the 12th century until the late 19th century.
 The chapter consists of the Archdeacon of Man ex officio and four canons who are all parochial clergy in the diocese.

 St German's Cathedral is the mother church of the Diocese of Sodor and Man, which today consists of only the Isle of Man.

 In July 2015, Anne, Princess Royal, attended a thanksgiving service at Peel Cathedral as patron of the development campaign; the service also marked the rebranding of Peel Cathedral as "Cathedral Isle of Man".
+In 2016, following the mass shooting at Pulse, a nightclub in Orlando, Florida, the cathedral displayed a rainbow flag at a candlelit vigil for the victims to "show solidarity with the LGBT community."

+Beneath the flagstones on the floor of the cathedral are the names and signatures of hundreds of local residents, written on the terracotta tiles in 2024 as part of a time capsule buried during the building's redevelopment.

+In October 2024, Anne, Princess Royal, attended a further thanksgiving service for the reordering of the Cathedral.
+The seating is now fully adaptable for multiple uses in the Cathedral, with the added comfort of underfloor heating.